"William Deresiewicz is one of America's best young public intellectuals." —

 About the Author

 William Deresiewicz is an award-winning essayist and critic, a frequent college speaker, and the best-selling author of Excellent Sheep: The Miseducation of the American Elite and the Way to a Meaningful Life.
-He taught at Yale for ten years and was a graduate instructor at Columbia for five.
+He taught English at Yale for ten years and at Columbia for five.